AutoMQ/automq/CONTRIBUTING_GUIDE.md

 ```

 ### Prepare S3 service
-Refer this [doc](https://docs.localstack.cloud/getting-started/installation/) to install localstack to mock a local s3 service or use AWS S3 service directly.
+Refer to this [documentation](https://docs.localstack.cloud/getting-started/installation/) to install `localstack` to mock a local s3 service or use AWS S3 service directly.

 If you are using localstack then create a bucket with the following command:
 ```